Fighting Hunger Since 1979We are the East Coast’s first food bank and lead the fight against hunger in Maryland. Join Us

 The Maryland Food Bank is a non-profit organization leading the movement to end hunger in Maryland.
-We have an extensive network of community and organizational partners across the state to source distribute food to the more than 665,000 Marylanders who need us.
+We have an extensive network of community and organizational partners across the state that distribute food to the Marylanders who need us.

-We supply the food to more than 1,250 food pantries, soup kitchens, shelters, and faith-based organizations that serve food-insecure Marylanders.
+We supply the food to hundreds of food pantries, soup kitchens, shelters, and faith-based organizations that serve food-insecure Marylanders.
 We supplement this work with outreach programs that provide direct food assistance, educate the public on the importance of good nutrition, and fight hunger through innovative means.

 Our mission is to lead the movement and nurture the belief that together we can improve the lives of Marylanders by ending hunger.

 Community Hunger Intervention Programs

 Learn about our carefully tailored programs, designed to address the immediate effects of hunger directly in local communities.